chrieke/geojson-invalid-geometry/README.md

 The most recent GeoJSON specification defines GeoJSON as being in the [WGS84](https://de.wikipedia.org/wiki/World_Geodetic_System_1984) coordinate reference system (CRS) with latitude / longitude decimal coordinates.
 Latitudes are specified within the range of [-90, 90] and longitudes within [-180, 180].
-Older GeoJSON specification allowed setting CRS, and using coordinates in other coordinate systems is not explicitley forbidden, but leads to interopability issues with many tools.
+Older GeoJSON specification allowed setting CRS, and using coordinates in other coordinate systems is not explicitly forbidden, but leads to interoperability issues with many tools.
 [Example](examples/problematic_geometries/problematic_outside_lat_lon_boundaries.geojson)

 ### Crosses anti-meridian